Why Customers Matter

 How do companies develop strong, ongoing relationships with customers who are likely to have a high customer lifetime value?
 Through marketing, of course.

 Marketing applies a customer-oriented mindset and, through particular marketing activities, tries to make initial contact with customers and move them through various stages of the relationship—all with the goal of increasing lifetime customer value.
-These activities are summarized below.
+These activities are summarized in the table below.

 Another benefit of effective customer relationship management is that it reduces the cost of business and increases profitability.
 As a rule, winning a new customer’s business takes significantly more time, effort, and marketing resources than it does to renew or expand business with an existing customer.